-In less than a year, Pinnacol Assurance has managed to move more than two-thirds of injured workers into a direct deposit system for workers’ comp claims.
+In less than a year, Pinnacol Assurance has managed to move more than two-thirds of injured workers into a direct deposit system for workers’ compensation claims.

 Pinnacol, Colorado’s workers’ compensation insurer of last resort, rolled out direct deposit wage replacement for injured employees.
 Now roughly 70 percent of their clients have enrolled in the program, which expedites payments while saving the carrier thousands in administrative costs.

-If you’ve been injured on the job and are struggling to make ends meet, get in touch with a Colorado workers’ compensation attorney so we can help answer your questions.
+If you have been injured on the job and are struggling to make ends meet, get in touch with a Colorado workers’ compensation attorney so we can help answer your questions.

 Benefits of Direct Deposit